jacobhyphenated/PokerServer/README.md

 * Tracking which player is currently supposed to act as well as what actions are legal for that player
 * Handling the evaluation of the poker hands, determining who wins and loses, handling split pots, and handling side pots when there are multiple all in players
 * Handling the blind structure and timers
+* Exposing all of this functionality in a REST service.

 This software is for use with friendly games of poker, for home games where everyone is in the same room.
 This was my thought when I designed it, and my thinking when I wrote it.